WinVector/seplyr/README.md

  #  6  18.1     6   225   105  2.76 3.460 20.22     1     0     3     1
 ```

-If instead the names of the columns are coming from a variable set elsewhere you need to use a tool to substitute those names in as show below.
+In `dplyr` `0.7.*` if the names of the columns are coming from a variable set elsewhere you would to need to use a tool (such as `rlang`/`tidyeval`) to substitute those names in as show below.

 ``` r
 groupingVars <- c('cyl', 'gear') # assume this is set elsewhere